 The Director is the delegated authority to process Applications which are not contested (i.e. supported by all relevant departments and external agencies, and with no public concerns outstanding).
-In this instance, a draft Telecommunications Facility Development Agreement (Development Agreement) will be prepared for review by the Proponent and Owner.
+In this instance, a draft Telecommunications Facility Development Agreement (Development Agreement) will be prepared for review by the Proponent-and Owner.
+The City may require the Owner to sign the Development Agreement, and for the Development Agreement to be registered on title.
 Once reviewed, the final Development Agreement will be prepared for execution by the Proponent, the Owner, and the City.
 Once the Development Agreement has been executed (signed by the Owner, Proponent and the City), the Development Agreement will be registered on title, and the Director will prepare a letter of concurrence to be sent to ISED Canada and the Proponent.
 Where the Owner is the City, the Province or the Federal Government, a Development Agreement will not be required (e.g. treated as a 'plans only' concurrence).